 CARING FOR TREES

-Our Tree Guardians are the secret behind our trees high survival rate.
+Our Tree Guardians are the secret behind the high survival rate of our trees.

 It is vital that a newly planted street tree is given adequate attention over the first three years following planting.
 Watering starts in March each year.